At the Manila Night Party in Vienna*

 Spread the love

 Taking a much-needed break, I returned to my table.
 No one was there but for this couple (for Christ, too, no kidding).
 I asked where Cindy was, my former office colleague and friend who came with me to the party.
 She has gone somewhere to get some blessing from a priest at the party, the couple told me.
 A priest, wadafak?
-Hmm, Christmas was coming and was checking out perhaps on who was being naughty, who was crying, and who was foul?
+Hmm, Christmas was coming, and I was checking out who was being naughty, who was crying, and who was foul.
 Not my date, who once attended a CfC meeting and came home holier than thou a minute later.
 Talk of overnight saints!
 I bet she was the first to seek the blessing.
 What blessing did she need that it took her so long to come back to our table?
 Dance some more, I said to myself.

 *Posted on FB, September 23, 2017.